calvinmorett/asvab/README.md

 The Word Knowledge (WK) section of the ASVAB (Armed Services Vocational Aptitude Battery) assesses your vocabulary and word comprehension skills.
 It focuses on your ability to determine the correct meaning of a word and occasionally identify antonyms or words with opposite meanings.
 Here are some examples that reflect the type of questions you might encounter in the WK section:

+Direct Meaning
 Example 1: Word: Ample A) Sufficient B) Limited C) Scattered D) Temporary

 Correct Answer: A) Sufficient Explanation: "Ample" means plentiful or abundant, which is the opposite of "limited."

-Example 2: Word: Acquire A) Lose B) Maintain C) Release D) Decline
+Antonym Example 2: Word: Acquire A) Lose B) Maintain C) Release D) Decline

 Correct Answer: A) Lose Explanation: "Acquire" means to gain or obtain, while "lose" means to misplace or no longer have possession of something.

-Example 3: Word: Diligent A) Sloppy B) Careless C) Idle D) Lazy
+Antonym Example 3: Word: Diligent A) Sloppy B) Careless C) Idle D) Lazy

 Correct Answer: A) Sloppy Explanation: "Diligent" refers to being hardworking, thorough, and showing great attention to detail.
 Its opposite, "sloppy," implies carelessness or a lack of attention to detail.

-Example 4: Word: Coherent A) Confusing B) Incoherent C) Disjointed D) Muddled
+Antonym Example 4: Word: Coherent A) Confusing B) Incoherent C) Disjointed D) Muddled

 Correct Answer: B) Incoherent Explanation: "Coherent" means logical, clear, and understandable.
 "Incoherent" is the opposite, indicating something that lacks logical or organized structure.

-Example 5: Word: Benevolent A) Cruel B) Malicious C) Hostile D) Generous
+Antonym Example 5: Word: Benevolent A) Cruel B) Malicious C) Hostile D) Generous

 Correct Answer: A) Cruel Explanation: "Benevolent" describes someone who is kind, generous, and well-intentioned.
 The opposite is "cruel," which implies a lack of compassion or malicious intent.